 I got a bit pissed off another day.
 I spent the whole day walking around the city and didn't eat since breakfast.
 Thus I was really hungry when I got back to the hostel.
 Luckily I had my plastic container with pizza leftovers from the previous day plus a plastic bag filled with grapes from North Macedonia in the dorm rooms' fridge.
 I was really excited to shuffle that into my mouth.

 I opened the fridge and it was all gone!
 No way!
 Really?
 I went down to the reception to ask if the cleaning staff might have removed it although I labeled it as it's common at hostels.
 They assured me that they didn't which meant that one of the guys in the dorm must have taken it.
-So whoever it was...you're an a-hole!
+So whoever it was...you suck!
 Seriously!
 Just ask!
 I'd would have shared it with you since it was more than enough for two persons.
-Although the value of those things was low, the fact that someone simply took my stuff made me actually mad.
+Although the value of those things was low, the fact that someone simply took my stuff made me a bit mad.
 Even the plastic container was gone.
 At least that one could that person have left behind.
 So I walked a bit hangry to the nearest supermarket with a deli and got a big portion of moussaka.
 Luckily it even came in a solid plastic container.